Policies and Procedures for Evaluation, Grading, and Promotion of Boston University School of Medicine MD Students

-Grades for all courses, clerkships, rotations, and electives taken for credit by BUSM third and fourth years students, including those taken in excess of degree requirements, will be recorded on the transcript and will be subject to BUSM promotions guidelines.
+Grades for all courses, clerkships, rotations, and electives taken for credit by BUSM third- and fourth-year students, including those taken in excess of degree requirements, will be recorded on the transcript and will be subject to BUSM promotions guidelines.

 The final clerkship or rotation grade is recorded on the BUSM Clerkship or Clinical Rotation Evaluation Form, sent by the Registrar to the Rotation Director for each student registered for the rotation and returned to the Registrar, who records the final grade.

-All final grades of Fail and Incomplete will be brought to the attention of the SEPC.
+All final grades of Fail, Withdraw, and Incomplete will be brought to the attention of the SEPC.

 8.25 Standards and Requirements for Promotion:

-Third year students will not be promoted to the fourth curricular year with any Failing or Incomplete grades in any required clerkship, rotation, or elective.
+Third-year students will not be promoted to the fourth curricular year with any Failing, Withdraw, or Incomplete grades in any required clerkship, rotation, or elective.

-Fourth year students are ineligible to graduate with any Failing or Incomplete grades in any clerkship, rotation, or elective taken during the third and fourth curricular years.
+Fourth-year students are ineligible to graduate with any Failing, Withdraw, or Incomplete grades in any clerkship, rotation, or elective taken during the third and fourth curricular years.

 8.26 Remediation of a Fail Grade: